14kkrason/chess-backend/README.md

 ### Chess Backend

-Work-in-progress API that makes it possible to play chess games online.
-Written in NestJs.
+API that makes it possible to play chess games online.
+Written in NestJS.
-This project is a part of my B.Sc. thesis -> Internet application for online chess.

 ## How to run this API in development?